 Herod plots his revenge

 Matt.
-2:7-12 King Herod (who was not a Jew himself) consults the Jewish chief priests over the prophesies concerning the Messiah or Christ (see Micah 5:2), and sends the ‘wise men’ to Bethlehem (5 miles / 8 kms south west of Jerusalem) to search for this ‘rival’ to his throne.
+2:7-12 King Herod (who was not a Jew himself) consults the Jewish chief priests over the prophesies concerning the Messiah or Christ (see Micah 5:2), and sends the ‘wise men’ to Bethlehem (5 miles / 8 kms south of Jerusalem) to search for this ‘rival’ to his throne.

 The 'magi' find the infant Jesus with his mother Mary in a house in Bethlehem – probably the house belonging to Joseph’s relatives (see Luke 2:7 and the feature on Bethlehem earlier in this chapter).
 They bow before him and worship Jesus as the ‘King of the Jews’.
 They present him with symbolic gifts of precious gold (appropriate for a king), fragrant frankincense (burnt during worship in the Temple and signifying God’s presence) and costly myrrh (used for embalming and foretelling death), but they return home another way without informing Herod.